zeek/zeek-docs/doc/scripts/base/bif/event.bif.zeek.rst

    Marks a point in the event stream at which the event queue started flushing.

+.. zeek:id:: expired_conn_weird

+   :Type: :zeek:type:`event` (name: :zeek:type:`string`, id: :zeek:type:`conn_id`, uid: :zeek:type:`string`, addl: :zeek:type:`string`)

+   Generated for unexpected activity related to a specific connection whose internal state has already been expired.
+That is to say, :zeek:see:`Reporter::conn_weird` may have been called from a script, but the internal connection object/state was expired and so the full :zeek:see:`connection` record is no longer available, just the UID and :zeek:see:`conn_id`.
+   When Zeek's packet analysis encounters activity that does not conform to a protocol's specification, it raises one of the ``*_weird`` events to report that.
+This event is raised if the activity is tied directly to a specific connection.

+   :name: A unique name for the specific type of "weird" situation.
+Zeek's default
+         scripts use this name in filtering policies that specify which "weirds" are worth reporting.

+   :id: The tuple associated with a previously-expired connection.

+   :uid: The UID string associated with a previously-expired connection.

+   :addl: Optional additional context further describing the situation.

+   .. zeek:see:: flow_weird net_weird file_weird conn_weird

+   .. note:: "Weird" activity is much more common in real-world network traffic
+      than one would intuitively expect.
+While in principle, any protocol violation could be an attack attempt, it's much more likely that an endpoint's implementation interprets an RFC quite liberally.

 .. zeek:id:: file_gap

    :Type: :zeek:type:`event` (f: :zeek:type:`fa_file`, offset: :zeek:type:`count`, len: :zeek:type:`count`)